KevinJiao/calfencing-website/README.md

 * Change CSS so there is a max width of text.
 Looks weird when maximized on a large screen.
 * Add social media thingies
 * Add custom 404 page
-* Figure out how to do announcements/blog
+* Figure out how to do announcements/blog (Integrate a wordpress blog?)